ivoklimsa/DockerVSB/lab-4/README.md

 ## <a name="Task4"></a>Task 4: Upgrades and Rollback
 A common scenario is the need to upgrade an application or application component.
-In this section we are going to unsuccessfully attempt to ugrade the web front-end.
+In this section we are going to unsuccessfully attempt to upgrade the web front-end.
 We'll rollback from that attempt, and then perform a successful upgrade.

 ### Upgrades and Rollback